Traits of the Senior Developer

 Notes to self

-A senior developer knows his/her memory is limited and therefore likes to document code2 as notes to their future selves, if for nothing else.
+The Senior developer knows their memory is limited and therefore likes to document code2 as notes to their future selves, if for nothing else.

 Raw Experience

-Senior developers have made lots of mistakes and, for that reason alone, will very often be more effective.
+The Senior developer have made lots of mistakes in the past and, for that reason alone, will very often be more effective and avoid time-consuming traps.

-Although it is not always obvious what should be done, its opposite (what shouldn't be done) usually is.
+Although it is not always obvious what should be done, what shouldn't be done usually is.

 Reading

-The Senior developer reads to enhance his/her craft.
+The Senior developer reads to enhance their craft.
 Oh yes.

 Here are 5 books off the top of my head: